 Eels

-There is provision for an eel fishery authorisation section 100 of the Fisheries Act.
-The Fisheries authority may if it thinks fir, grant the occupier of a fishing engine, fishing weir fishing mill dam, fixed engine, or any person in respect of a long line, whether a fixed or otherwise an authorisation known as an eels fishery authorisation to use the same for the capture of eels.
-Condition may be attached.
+There is provision for an eel fishery authorisation under the Fisheries Act.
+The Fisheries authority may, if it thinks fit, grant the occupier of a fishing engine, fishing weir, fishing mill dam, fixed engine, or any person in respect of a long line, whether a fixed or otherwise an authorisation known as an eels fishery authorisation to use the same for the capture of eels.
+Conditions may be attached.

 The authorisation maybe amended within 10 years.
-The authorisation maybe revoked if the person has convicted an offence or has been breached a condition.
-It is an offence to fail to comply with terms of the condition and any fixed engine maybe forfeited on such occasion.
+The authorisation may be revoked if the person has convicted of an offence or has been breached a condition.
+It is an offence to fail to comply with the terms of the condition, and any fixed engine may be forfeited on such occasion.

 There is provision for amendment and revocation of the licence.
 Representations are to be considered before the final decision is made.

-The Minister is entitled to authorise a person to erect a fishing engine weir, dam or fixed engine for the capture of eels in accordance with plan submitted and approved.
-The requirements for fishing weir gap, may if a person is authorised, may be varied subject to conditions in the context of an eel authorisation.
+The Minister is entitled to authorise a person to erect a fishing engine weir, dam or fixed engine for the capture of eels in accordance with the plan submitted and approved.
+The requirements for fishing weir gap, if a person is authorised, may vary subject to conditions in the context of an eel authorisation.

-There is a provision whereby the Minister make byelaws, authorising subject conditions, the placing erection fishing, fish engines for the capture of eels in tidal waters notwithstanding other provisions in relation to the same.
-Minister may grant exemptions in relation to specified fishing weirs, fishing mill dams solely in relation to the capture of eel.
+There is a provision whereby the Minister make byelaws, authorising subject conditions and the erection of fishing fish engines for the capture of eels in tidal waters, notwithstanding other provisions in relation to the same.
+Minister may grant exemptions in relation to specified fishing weirs and fishing mill dams solely in relation to the capture of eel.